Karczel/unitconverter/README.md

-Disclaimer:This was a Homework assignment in computer programming II, which I make this repository to finish it later after the deadline after the original cloned assignment repository became read-only
+Disclaimer: This was a Homework assignment in computer programming II, which I make this repository to finish it later after the deadline after the original cloned assignment repository became read-only
 The unittype.py and main.py was provided, but the rest were from scratch
 ## Unit Converter